 People who have a strong work ethic can often appear competitive, even though their competitiveness is usually within themselves to reach their career goals.

-People with a strong work ethic are often referred to as “ideal employees” because they drive to succeed and work hard to achieve their goals.
+People with a strong work ethic are often referred to as “ideal employees” because they are driven to succeed and work hard to achieve their goals.

 Although work ethic can be nurtured, it is often an aspect of an individual’s character and overall outlook.